Cranq-io/cranq-tutorials/reference/1_application_flow/1_2_iterators/README.md

 >
 > Place node **tutorials/flow/Iterator**

-Consider a simple application, that takes an array as it's input, and outputs each element.
+Consider a simple application, that takes an array as its input, and outputs each element.

 ![](images/2021-07-09-12-34-21.png)